-CT Votes for Animals is an all volunteer organization, and there are many opportunities to affect large-scale changes for animals by working with CVA.
+CT Votes for Animals is an all volunteer organization, and there are many opportunities to effect large-scale changes for animals by working with CVA.

 This page contains descriptions of some of the ways you can get involved and make a difference.